 When I was growing up, a typical birthday party was a family dinner at a “fancy” restaurant (Olive Garden, anyone?) or a slumber party with three of my closest girlfriends.
-We would stay up “all night” (midnight) and paint each other’s toenails and read scary stories.
+We would stay up “all night” (midnight), painting each other’s toenails and reading scary stories.
 These days, moms are spending hundreds, if not thousands, of dollars creating over-the-top themes and Pinterest-worthy photo ops for their child plus 75 of their closest friends.
-The kid gets a custom, professionally decorated cake and receives a ton of toys that they will never play with.
+The kid gets a custom, professionally decorated cake and receives tons of toys that they will never play with.

 And we wonder why our kids are growing up so entitled.

 The extravagance of children’s birthday parties is ridiculous, in my opinion.
 I will admit, though.
 I went to great lengths to throw my first child an amazing first birthday party.
 And it was lovely.
 But it cost my husband and me a small fortune and, when all was said and done, we realized what a waste of money and time it had been.
 Our baby would never remember any of it.
 And the mountains of toys she received would be outgrown in a matter of months.

 As my kids have gotten older, I have grown weary of birthday parties in general.
 Honestly, I kind of hate them.
 But, yes, I think every kid should feel special on their big day.
 Yes, I think celebrating with friends and family is fun.
 Yes, I believe a child should receive a special toy or two for their birthday.
 But we can accomplish all those things in a more simplified, more practical, and more responsible way.